 Some argue that two tone is the best of both worlds.
 To many, a full gold watch can be too much.
 Too flashy and too bright.
 But at the same time, a full steel watch may feel a bit too industrialized and not dressy enough.
 In that case, two tone may be the answer as it combines the best of both worlds.

-Two tone is the combination of gold and steel, and today, Rolex makes two different two tone variants.
+Two tone is the combination of gold and steel, and today, Rolex makes two different two-tone variants.
 This is yellow gold and steel two tone, and rose gold and steel tone tone.
-Most commonly for a Rolex two-tone watch is that the case is made in stainless steel.
-The bracelet is made in a combination of gold and steel, with the middle-links made in gold, and the side-links made in stainless steel.
+The most common for a Rolex two-tone watch is that the case is made of stainless steel.
+The bracelet is made in a combination of gold and steel, with the middle links made in gold, and the side links made in stainless steel.
 This is also true for the clasp, although earlier examples of two-tone watches from Rolex have full steel clasps.
 Furthermore, the bezel is made in full gold, and so is the crown.
 Now you have a Rolex two-tone watch.
 For two tone watches, the hands and indices are also made in gold, but this is not unique since all Rolex watches have gold hands and indices.
-It’s just that on stainless steel versions, they are made in white gold.
+It’s just that in stainless steel versions, they are made in white gold.

 But of course, Rolex has its own term for two tone although the brand did not invent it – Rolesor.
 ‘Rolesor’ is created by merging the Rolex name with ‘or’, the French for gold.
 The term was trademarked back in 1933.
 With that said, two tone has existed for a long time in Rolex’s history, as well as the whole of the watch industry.

 Technically, Rolex’s watches with a white gold fluted bezel could be considered two-tone watches, but not quite.
 Especially considering the fact that the white gold bezel does not have a huge difference in tone against the steel.